okgrow/guides/docs/NewAppSetup-CreateNewApp.md

 1. On Semaphore, in Project Settings / Notifications / Webhooks, add the web hook URL and select "Build and Deploy" from the "Receive After" dropdown

 ### Configure AWS
-Create an IAM user with API credentials, no password, with [this policy](https://github.com/okgrow/guides/blob/master/scripts/semaphore-iam-user-policy.json) and read-only access to the production S3 bucket and read-write access to the staging S3 bucket.
+Create an IAM user with API credentials, no password, with [this policy](https://github.com/okgrow/guides/blob/master/scripts/semaphore-iam-user-policy.json) and read-only access to the production S3 bucket and read-write access to the staging S3 bucket. **NOTE:** You'll need to change `APPNAME-app-staging` and `APPNAME-app-production`.